jonathanglasmeyer/bachelor/thesis/src/Main.md

 - *Psychology*: Introduction to Psychology, 5 - What Is It Like to Be a Baby: The Development of Thought (`psy-5`)

-The main selection criterion here was topical diversity, the challenge being that the majority of talks with computer-parsable notes was from the humanities.

 ## Material overview
 The available material is very heterogeneous.
-I will now give an overview with excerpts which will serve as a basis for examining at a later point if the quality and quantity of the supplied material is correlated with the amount of improvement of our approach.
+I will now give an overview with excerpts which will serve as a basis for examining at a later point if the quality and quantity of the supplied material is correlated with the performance of our approach.

 `geology-8` supplies a 2-page excercise sheet.